Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Introduction

-The \(\sim\!1{,}200\;\text{deg}^2\) overlap of the Subaru Prime Focus Spectrograph (PFS) ELG survey~\cite{Takada:2014pfs} with 3 DESI tracers---ELG, luminous red galaxies (LRG), and quasars (QSO)~\cite{DESI:2016fyo,DESI:2025zgx}---at \(0.6<z<1.6\) provides a concrete realization.
-With up to 4 tracers and 10 cross-spectra per redshift bin, the overlap volume functions as a calibration laboratory for the EFT parameters that limit the full DESI analysis.
-The weaker finger-of-god (FoG) contamination expected in PFS samples motivates an asymmetric scale cut, \(\kmax^{\PFS}>\kmax^{\DESI}\)~\cite{Rubira:2025scu}\footnote{Data-driven FoG cleaning methods~\citep[e.g.,][]{BaleatoLizancos:2025wdg} offer a complementary route to extending the usable \(k\)-range.}.
+The internal-DESI channel covers \(z\in[0.4,2.1]\) with three tracers (LRG, ELG, QSO) and the full DESI footprint.
+The PFS\,$\times$\,DESI overlap channel covers \(z\in[0.6,1.6]\) with up to four tracers (PFS-ELG plus DESI-LRG, DESI-ELG, DESI-QSO) and ten auto- and cross-spectra per redshift bin.
+Weaker finger-of-god (FoG) contamination in PFS samples motivates an asymmetric scale cut, \(\kmax^{\PFS}>\kmax^{\DESI}\)~\cite{Rubira:2025scu}\footnote{Data-driven FoG cleaning methods~\citep[e.g.,][]{BaleatoLizancos:2025wdg} offer a complementary route to extending the usable \(k\)-range.}.

-This paper is organized as follows. \Cref{sec:method} describes the multi-survey prior mechanism. \Cref{sec:fisher} details the Fisher forecast setup, including the PFS and DESI survey specifications. \Cref{sec:results} presents the calibrated priors, the full-area DESI constraints, the calibration efficiency, and sensitivity tests.
+This paper is organized as follows. \Cref{sec:method} describes the joint multi-tracer, multi-survey Fisher framework. \Cref{sec:fisher} details the survey specifications and EFT parameterization. \Cref{sec:results} presents the cosmology constraints, the per-$z$-bin diagnostic, and sensitivity tests.
 We discuss implications in \cref{sec:discussion} and conclude in \cref{sec:conclusions}.